Nissanka Malla: Economy

 Heavy taxes that were imposed by Parākramabāhu I were largely reduced by Nissanka Malla.
 He gave money, gold, cattle, land and other items of value to the public.
 This was seen by him as an act to "put down robbery", since he believed that they resorted to robbery because of oppression and severe taxation.
 However, Nissanka Malla tried to outdo the accomplishments of Parākramabāhu I with his constructions, which later led the kingdom becoming almost bankrupt.

 Foreign relations

-Nissanka Malla recovered cordial relationships with Ramanna (Burma); following the end of Polonnaru-Pagan war.
+Nissanka Malla recovered cordial relationships with Ramanna; following the end of Polonnaru-Pagan war.
 He also maintained relationships with countries such as the Khmer empire.
 He sent missionaries to Cambodia and was responsible for conversion of Cambodia into Theravada which lasted until.
 Pali language scripts that are found in Southeast Asia are likely from the missionaries he sent.